eshwen/SemivisibleJets/README.md

 python submitFullSim_condor.py -c <YAML config>
 ```

 which should take care of everything.
+Hadronisation is taken care of with `PYTHIA 8.230` -- through a hack, as the default architecture that ships with CMSSW_7_1_30 doesn't include that version -- because some LHE files tended to hang with 8.226 (presumably the new module contains patches and bug fixes).
 The output nanoAOD files will be located in `$work_space/output/`.
 If some jobs fail, they can be resubmitted by running

 ```bash
 $work_space/resubmit_${model_name}.sh